 I suspect that to most readers, all that really matters is whether or not they enjoyed the story they took the time to read.
 Did it flow?
 Did they become engrossed by the plot?
 Did they empathize with the characters?

 But, who among the millions of readers actually gives a damn if we bend those rules to make them fit the story we are telling?
 I’ll tell you, it’s only the tiny minority of anally retentive individuals among us (me included, though don’t tell anyone).

-We turn up our collective noses in disgust, almost choking at the thought that someone has written a work of fiction which is popular despite largely ignoring the rigid rules.
-These days with the emergence of self-publishing, we cringe in horror at the cavalier way some independents write in order to make their story popular.
+We turn up our collective noses in disgust, almost choking at the thought that someone has written a work of fiction that is popular despite largely ignoring the rigid rules.

 While academic armchair critics seethe, refusing to countenance anything written in this new millennium other than their dusty dissertations on whether an apostrophe s should be added to a word or not; or perhaps a totally boring academic discussion on something written by one of their fellows in the last century and the centuries before, in the real world we enjoy engaging stories written by new writers, forgiving them their odd literary bending of the rules.

 But one thing we will never forgive them is spelling, punctuation mistakes, or the use of everyday conversation.
 Hearing someone talking in the street using lazy language is one thing, reading it is quite another.

 Even we writers have our limits.

 As I commented earlier today in an article entitled “Analysing the leaves and missing the forest” by Richard Parks on Facebook, posted by my editor – “This whole analysing of others work is a can of worms to be avoided at all costs.
 No two writers approach their stories in exactly the same way.
 Plus, what armchair critics argue is literary nonsense, others enjoy.
 The whole concept of a story is to entertain, not to instruct.”